correia-afc/pricing-demo/readme.md

 #### Public

-The following endpoints can be use to get the discounted price using two different policies.
+The following endpoints can be used to get the discounted price using two different policies.

 1. Endpoint that returns a percentage based discounted price for a given product